 If you were to ask my husband, there would be no question that he would pick this as his favourite pizza.
 Oh sure, he eats my thin-crust prosciutto, goat cheese and arugula pizza and I think he likes it well enough.
 But this pizza – this is the one he really loves.
 I know that because he tells me that each and every time I make it.

 The crust on this one is different from my usual pizza crust.
 First, it has cornmeal in it, with gives it great flavour and texture.
 It cooks up to a crisp layer on the outside, but soft and a little more bread-like on the inside.
-As for the sauce, I’ve included a recipe for homemade sauce, but you can also use store-bought, if you’d rather.
-You’ll need about 2 cups of pizza sauce.
+As for the sauce, I’ve included a recipe for homemade sauce, but you can (and I often do) use store-bought pizza sauce.
+You’ll need about 1 1/2 cups of pizza sauce, or enough to make a generous top layer of sauce.

 This dough is also a nice quick-rise dough, so you don’t need to start it many hours ahead.
 In fact, if you start an hour out, you can make the sauce and cook the meats while the dough rises.
 Quickly assemble the pizza once the dough has risen for the hour and pop it in to the oven for 35-40 minutes.
 Once baked, this pizza is sturdy enough to be able to pop the whole thing nicely and easily out of the skillet and on to a cutting board.